 Preview: New York Rangers at Winnipeg Jets, 8:30 p.m.
 ET.
 Three games on Monday featuring all backup netminders.
 Martin Biron and Chris Mason get the call tonight in Winnipeg.
 The Jets are coming off their biggest offensive showing of the season with a 5-3 win over Carolina, while the Rangers took four out of six points from a Western Canada swing.
 They "sucked from head to toe" on Saturday against the Edmonton Oilers, according to coach John Tortorella.
 A loss tonight could lead to an even shorter post-game press conference from Torts.
 He was already on edge after practice today.

-Evening reading:"Rapture Night" promotion after things fizzled out for Harold Camping in May.
+• Please recall the ECHL's Las Vegas Wranglers deciding to hold a "Rapture Night" promotion after things fizzled out for Harold Camping in May.
 Upon the new revelation that the End of Days would be last Friday, the Wranglers' home opener was promoted as the final hockey game on Earth and featured a professional Harold Camping impersonator to drop the ceremonial puck before the game.
 [Las Vegas Sun]

 • Looking at the Pittsburgh Penguins' roster as the injuries continue to pile up.
 [Backhand Shelf]

 • Brandon Worley breaks down Dallas Stars fan expect once soon-to-be owner Tom Gagliardi gets his mitts on the franchise.
 [Defending Big D]

 • If you haven't heard, the Schenns -- much like the Staals -- are brothers.
 [NHL.com]